Malaysia employment visas in 2022

-Healy Consultants assists our Client obtains employment and residence visas from the Immigration Department of Malaysia to allow them to live and work in Malaysia.
+Healy Consultants assists our Client to apply for employment and resident visas with the Immigration Department of Malaysia to allow them to live and work in Malaysia.
 We are proud to say that our approval rate is still 100%.
 Healy Consultants’ fee to assist our Client obtain a work permit is US$4,950.

-- For international investors planning incorporation of a Malaysian company with local staff, the minimum age for an IT position is 21 years, and for management posts is 27 years;
+- For international investors planning to start a Malaysian company with local staff, the minimum age for an IT position is 21 years, and for management posts is 27 years;

 - If an investor forms a limited company in Malaysia with a paid up capital of more than US$2 million, the company can apply for five employment visas for foreign staffs;

 - The criteria for the eligibility to sponsor the employment of foreign workers in Malaysia by non-export orientated industries are: i) total sales of at least MYR2 million (US$520,000) and ii) minimum paid-up capital of MYR100,000 (US$26,000);